 The key events and people who played the most important roles in the discoveries and developments of what has become today’s hypnotherapy treatments are the main focus of this essay.
 I hope this may give interested people more of an insight and understanding into the world of Hypnotherapy.

-In ancient tribal cultures the shaman was the most respected member of the tribe because it was believed that not only could he commune with the spirit world and receive direct sacred knowledge that other members of the tribal community were unable to receive, but it was also believed he had special curative magical powers that could not only produce magical healings and changes in state, but he could also guide the rest of the tribe into a hypnotic state where they could also commune with the spirit world and experience a different reality.
-The point here is to understand that Shamanism was in some way the earliest form of hypnotism in its raw unharnessed state and that the shaman was acting as a facilitator when guiding individuals or members of the tribe into this trance like state.
-This demonstrates that the power of the human mind is really very remarkable in its ability to visualise and to reach altered states of consciousness.
+Today we have lost touch with a great deal of this ancient culture.
+However, in ancient tribal cultures the shaman was the most respected member of the tribe.
+This was because it was believed that he commune with the spirit world.
+The shaman was believed to also be able to receive direct sacred knowledge that other members of the tribal community were unable to receive.
+It was also believed that he had special curative magical powers that could create produce magical healings and changes in conscious state.
+The shaman was a very early hypnotist.
+As such he would guide the tribe members into a hypnotic state, in which they would also commune with the spirit world and experience a different reality.

-Throughout many cultures all across the early days of mankind’s history and into the Middle Ages there have appeared remarkable people who claimed to have special knowledge or understanding that was uncommon to the ordinary man or woman, who have appeared to have the ability to produce healings by simply the laying on of hands.
-In today’s enlightened society it comes as no surprise that belief and faith played the most important part in these apparent miraculous cures.
-Kings of middle age Europe would touch commoners with amazing results.
-Priests and ministers would use a laying on of hands to produce startling changes in their congregation members.
-There are paintings and sculptures from ancient Greece and Egypt that depict a curing sleep induced in subjects by their leaders to effect healing and other changes in state.
-There are also records of hypnosis being used by priests using the process on initiates in the Egyptian mystery schools.
+In today’s more rational and enlightened society it comes as no surprise that belief and faith played the most important part in these apparent miraculous cures.
+The Kings of the middle age, in Europe would touch commoners with amazing results.
+However we still see this phenomenon today with TV faith healers.
+In the middle ages, it was the priests and ministers who would use a laying on of hands to produce startling changes in their congregation members.
+There are paintings and sculptures from ancient Greece and Egypt which depict a curing sleep.
+A slumber induced in people by religious figures to effect healing and other changes in state.
+There are also records of hypnosis being used by priests using a similar process on initiates in the Egyptian mystery schools.

 Probably the most infamous hypnotist of all time was an Austrian gentleman called Franz Mesmer.
 In fact his last name has rung on down the centuries as the term’ to mesmerize’ has sprung forth from the association with his surname and his hypnotic cures and early experiments into the subject of hypnotism.
 In 1773, Franz Mesmer an Austrian, worked with a Jesuit priest, Maximillion Hell, who was the royal astronomer in Vienna, Austria.
 They treated a case of hysteria with Magnets.
 Hell thought the magnet cured with physical properties interrupting the sick person’s magnetic field.
 Mesmer thought there was a fluid mineral that pulsated through the person’s body.
 He called it animal magnetism.
 This magnetism fluid was thought to be affected by forces of astral bodies.
 There were four primary fluids of concern.
 They included blood, phlegm, yellow bile and black bile.
 Keeping all of these fluids in good harmony was the trick to good health.
 The theory was understood to be sound at the time because it coincided with Benjamin Franklin’s discovery of electricity and recent advances in astronomy.
 Mesmer moved to Paris in 1778 and invented backquets.
 These were large iron pots that would hold many adults.
 He would line the pots with iron filings and magnets.
 Patients would enter the bath, immersing themselves into the water and leave cured of their ailment.